ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure - Pathophysiology and Diagnosis.md

 	- reactive oxygen species such as superoxide
 - **Novel Biologic Targets**
 	- SGLT-2 --> located on the proximal tubule of the kidney --> reabsorption of up to 90% of filtered glucose
+	- activity of SGLT-2 contributes to sodium and water retention, endothelial dysfunction, abnormal myocardial metabolism, and impaired calcium handling
+	- SGLT2 inhibitors --> initially for DM --> but now beneficial effects on morbidity and mortality in HF
+	- effects d/t --> diuretic effects or to effects on cardiac and vascular remodeling, proarrhythmia, renal function, and/or metabolic function or inflammation
+	- **Oral soluble guanylate cyclase stimulators** enhance the cGMP pathway and exert beneficial myocardial and vascular effects in experimental and clinical HF.
+- Dyssynchrony & Electrical Instability
+	- 1/3 of HF have QRS prolongation
+	- LBBB or IVCD --> abnormal ventricular contraction
+	- left or biventricular pacing can improve contractile function, decrease mitral regurgitation, and reverse ventricular remodeling
+	- HFrEF + LBBB --> medical + cardiac resynchronization therapy is indicated to reduce morbidity and mortality.
 	-